 - Ground turmeric.

 - Seasoning spice: like Vegeta or bouillon powder.

 - Vinegar: any kind of vinegar will work with this recipe; you're only using a splash.

 - Ketchup: it may seem like a strange ingredient for this recipe, but it's a must.

-- Pomegranate molasses: this is a specialty item and it is a bit pricy if you want the sugar-free versions.
+- Pomegranate molasses: this is a specialty item, and it's a bit pricy if you want the sugar-free versions.
 I linked a product recommendation of a sugar-free PM in the recipe card.
-It’s a very tasty condiment and an essential item for a Mediterranean pantry.
+It's a very tasty condiment and an essential item for a Mediterranean pantry.